ArtBlocks/artblocks-docs/creator-onboarding/readme/artist-onboarding-steps.md

 ## 2. Script test runs and project review

-Our creative team will ask you for an updated version of your project if available, or test the one you submitted with your initial application.
-We will then decide whether to move forward with a launch on Art Blocks.&#x20;
+Our Creative Team will ask you for an updated version of your project if available and will screen your application and working prototype.
+Based on this, we will  decide whether to move forward with a launch on Art Blocks.&#x20;

 If your project is selected, you'll move into the Creator Terms step.
-If it isn't selected, you'll receive brief feedback and be invited to apply again during our next application cycle.
+If it is not selected, you'll receive brief feedback and be invited to apply again during our next application cycle.

-Note: This stage does not determine if your project will be a curated or factory project.
+Note: This stage does not determine if your project will be a Curated or Factory release.

 _Timeline: 1-2 weeks_